Last Updated on Nov 10, 2020

 we are happy to help you, submit this Form, if your solution is not covered in this article.

-In some case, it also happens that your application is up to date through the badge is showing that the app needed update, this is called as ghost updates.
+In some cases, it also happens that your application is up to date through the badge is showing that the app needed update, this is called ghost updates.
 So let’s not discuss all these errors we will directly check out some troubleshooting tips for this.

 Fix 1: Shut Down The Mac And Then Restart